Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 1. Discuss the use of surveys with the site administrator or principal.
 ACT for Youth has developed templates you can use to initiate this conversation or to draw talking points from.
 The letter may be sent with the parent information/opt-out form below.
 Feel free to modify the template to fit your needs.

-2. Send documentation of the site administrator's or principal's permission to use the survey to your ACT for Youth evaluation contact.
-This can be as simple as a forwarded email exchange.
+2. Send documentation of the site administrator's or principal's permission to use the survey to ACT for Youth.
+Documentation can be as simple as a forwarded email exchange.
 This is required.

 3. If desired by the site, send the parent information/opt-out form (English; Spanish) home prior to survey administration.
 If a signed form is returned, be sure the youth participant returning the form does NOT complete surveys.
 Note: a youth participant without permission to complete surveys may still participate in EBP programming, if permission was granted.